12 Days / 11 Nights

 Visit this lively pub in Rathfarnham, 30 minutes from the city centre, for an excellent night of music and dance.
 A ballad group will regale visitors with ballads both happy and sad and will (after a few pints) have visitors singing along with them.
 The music is interrupted for a short while to enjoy the best of Irish Dancing, guaranteed to get feet tapping.
 Visitors will leave with fond memories of a memorable night in a Dublin Pub.

-Overnight: Dublin (Bed & breakfast)
+Overnight: Dublin (Bed & Breakfast)

 DAY 11: Dublin’s Fair City: After breakfast, enjoy an orientation tour of the city with your English speaking guide.
 The North side of the river offers striking monuments such as the GPO (General Post Office) on the city’s main thoroughfare O’Connell Street or the Custom House along the quays, as well as Europe’s largest public park, the Phoenix Park.
 The south side appears more sophisticated with its vast Georgian Squares, such as Merrion Square, where Oscar Wilde’s House can still be found, its colorful doors along with Grafton Street and its quality shops.
-This part of the city is also home to the house of Bram Stoker, Trinity College & the Medieval District.
+This part of the city is also home to the house of Bram Stoker, Trinity College and the Medieval District.
 Visit EPIC The Irish Emigration Museum.
 This is a state-of-the-art interactive experience located in the beautiful vaults of the 1820 Custom House Quarter building in Dublin’s Docklands, the original departure point for so many of Ireland’s emigrants.
 It will inspire and guide you on a journey to discover the stories of Irish emigration around the world, from early times to the modern day.
 Enjoy the rest of the afternoon at your leisure or choose from one of the below three options.

-Overnight: Dublin (Bed & breakfast)
+Overnight: Dublin (Bed & Breakfast)

 - Visit the Guinness Storehouse – with Supplement